Anthony Bowens: Independent circuit (2016–2022)

+All Elite Wrestling (2020–present)

+The Acclaimed (2020–2025)

-In November 2020, All Elite Wrestling President Tony Khan announced that Bowens, alongside Max Caster, had been signed to a five-year contract with the promotion.
-The announcement also stated that Bowens and Caster would compete as a tag team named The Acclaimed.
+In November 2020, All Elite Wrestling (AEW) President Tony Khan announced that Bowens, alongside Max Caster, had been signed to a five-year contract with the promotion.
+The announcement also stated that Bowens and Caster would compete as a tag team named The Acclaimed, and went on to establish themselves as heels.
 In May 2022, Bowens underwent knee surgery, sidelining him for several months.
-During this time Bowens still attended AEW shows and performed his regular promos, although did not wrestle and was confined to a wheelchair; Caster would subsequently team increasingly with the Gunns, with whom they had forged an alliance.
-Bowens returned from injury at the Blood and Guts edition of Dynamite.
+During this time Bowens, still attended AEW shows and performed his regular promos, although did not wrestle and was using a wheelchair; Caster would subsequently team increasingly with the Gunns, with whom they had forged an alliance.
+Bowens returned from injury at the Dynamite: Blood and Guts.
+Their alliance with the Gunns broke down and turned into a rivalry in mid-2022, leading to a "Dumpster Match" in August 2022, which the Acclaimed won.
+While Billy Gunn was initially caught between the two groups, his sons turned on him, having joined the Firm, leading to him becoming the Acclaimed's manager.
+In the latter half of 2022, the Acclaimed entered a feud with tag team champions Swerve in our Glory (Swerve Strickland and Keith Lee).
+At All Out of that year the Acclaimed challenged for tag team championships, although Strickland and Lee retained.
+After All Out, The Acclaimed turned face due to the favorable crowd reactions they would receive.

-At AEW Grand Slam 2022, The Acclaimed would win their first AEW tag team championship.
-This made Bowens the first openly gay wrestler to become an AEW champion.